-- Air: You can choose to boost or subtract the high frequencies with this knob.
+You can choose to boost or subtract the high frequencies with this knob.
 Turning it up kicks in the transient shaper, and a soft limiter while bringing it down dampens the sound.
 Basically, increasing it makes it sound like a high-frequency exciter while decreasing its value turns it into a suppressor.
 The Air button has different settings for M/S and L/R processing.

-- Punch: This control is a one-knob transient shaper for the mid frequencies.
+One-knob transient shaper for the mid frequencies.
 It automatically adjusts the attack and the sustain, favoring the attack as you turn it up and the sustain as you turn it down.
 You can also work the L/R or M/S fields for different effects, adding or subtracting presence from either option.

-- Squash: This knob can also be turned up or down for contrasting effects.
+Can also be turned up or down for contrasting effects.
 Increase the dynamics of your beat by turning it down.
 This will create more space between the loudest and softest peaks.
 To counter that effect and bring all peaks to a similar level, turn the knob in the opposite direction.
 Using Punch and Squash together can have interesting effects.

-- Boom: this knob only goes up and works as a low-frequency boost, adding dynamic harmonics to the low end.
+This knob only goes up and works as a low-frequency boost, adding dynamic harmonics to the low end.
 The dropdown menu at the knob’s feet lets you blend the generated harmonics with your project’s key, essentially tuning the low end.

 Character and Sound: